+The main difficulty in the construction stems from the fact that the space of observables $\Ham_\infty(M,\omega)$ on an $n$-plectic manifold $(M,\omega)$ exhibits the rather technical structure of an \emph{$L_\infty$-algebra}, or \emph{homotopy Lie algebra} and not the structure of a Poisson algebra as in the classical symplectic setting.
+The $L_\infty$-algebra structure of $\Ham_\infty(M,\omega)$ was first identified in \cite{Rogers10}.
+Currently, the commutative multiplication of the observable algebra in symplectic geometry has no analogue in the multisymplectic world, and the search for it is an open problem in multisymplectic geometry.
+However, the $L_\infty$-structure alone has many interesting consequences and has since become an object of interest in its own right, for example, in its role in the construction of \emph{homotopy moment maps} \cite{CalliesFregierRogersZambon16,FregierLaurent-GengouxZambon15,Herman18,ShabaziZambon16}, conserved quantities \cite{RyvkinWurzbacherZambon20}, and prequantizations \cite{FiorenzaRogersSchreiber14, SevestreWurzbacher21}.

-In the symplectic (i.e.\ $1$-plectic) setting, our construction agrees with the Dirac, \'Sniatycki--Weinstein, and Arms--Cushman--Gotay reduction schemes whenever the Marsden--Weinstein reduced space $(M_0,\omega_0)$ exists and, in this situation, returns the Poisson algebra $C^\infty(M_0,\omega_0)$.
-However, we emphasize that even in the symplectic case our construction is distinct from each these reduction schemes.
+In the symplectic (i.e., $1$-plectic) setting, our construction agrees with the Dirac, \'Sniatycki--Weinstein, and Arms--Cushman--Gotay reduction schemes whenever the Marsden--Weinstein reduced space $(M_0,\omega_0)$ exists and, in this situation, returns the Poisson algebra $C^\infty(M_0,\omega_0)$.
+We~review these reduction schemes in Appendix \ref{Sec:SymSingRed}, and emphasize that even in the symplectic case our construction is distinct from each of them.